Sex Therapy | Do you need it?

 Research shows that sex therapy can help people with a history of sexual trauma.

-However, as some researchers note, some individuals with a history of sexual trauma may need individual therapy to address other issues before they are ready to explore sexual desire and satisfaction in sex therapy.
+However, as some researchers note, some people with a history of sexual trauma may need individual therapy to address other issues before they are ready to explore sexual desire and satisfaction in sex therapy.

 What to expect in sex therapy

-Discussing one's sex life with a stranger can make you feel uncomfortable.
+Talking about someone's sex life with a stranger can make you feel uncomfortable.
 It is likely that the therapist anticipates this and will start with simple questions to get to know you.

-People can expect to chat about:
+People can expect to discuss about:

-• health
+• Health

 • sex education